juxor/afaq/markdown/secG4.md

 exploitation and domination, in other words, to authority . . . for freedom is not possible without equality, and real anarchy cannot exist without solidarity, without socialism."_ [**Anarchy**, p.
 48 and p.
 47]

+[‹ G.3 Is "anarcho"-capitalism a new form of individualist
+anarchism?](/afaq/secG3.html "Go to previous page" ) [up](/afaq/secGcon.html
+"Go to parent page" ) [G.5 Benjamin Tucker: Capitalist or Anarchist?
+›](/afaq/secG5.html "Go to next page" )